Gettin' Jiggy With It -

 You know good and well that they didn't start out on top.

-They all struggled and paid their dues to get where they are today.But here’s the thing most people miss (pay close attention)...
+For the most part, they struggled and paid their dues to get where they are today.But here’s the thing most people miss (pay close attention)...

 It was FAILURE that actually FORCED them to make a change; thereby putting them on a path to even greater success/achievement!